MislavJaksic/Knowledge-Repository/Thinking/Writing/Witcher/TheLastWish/README.md

 #### I

 Castellan Haxo bathes, dresses and disguises Geralt for Pavetta's engagement banquet at Queen Calanthe's castle.
+Pavetta is Calanthe's daughter.

 #### II

-Duny, Urcheon of Erlenwald, claims Pavetta as payment for the Law of Surprise, a reward given to him for saving King Roegner of Ebbing from death.
-Calenthe refuses until Pavetta explodes with magic and is contained by druid Mousesack and Geralt.
+Duny, Urcheon of Erlenwald, claims Pavetta as payment for the Law of Surprise, a reward given to him for saving King Roegner of Ebbing's life.
+Calenthe refuses and makes Duny reveal himself as a hedgehog.
+Pavetta explodes with magic and is contained by druid Mousesack and Geralt.

 #### III